 - Most heathland plants are vulnerable to trampling to some degree, though light trampling can be beneficial in nature conservation terms by establishing areas of bare ground that encourage reptiles, insects and other small animals.
 However, trampling can be harmful where there are more sensitive types of vegetation or where the soil is vulnerable to erosion.
 Invertebrates may also be adversely affected where there is widespread soil compaction and loss of plant diversity.
 Intervention may therefore be necessary at sites where there are plant or invertebrate species that are subject to special protection. - 7.6.10 The need for intervention will depend on the patterns and levels of access at each site and the location of sensitive features that are subject to special protection.

-Alignment solutions - 7.6.11 Sensitive alignment of the trail will normally alleviate concerns by avoiding especially sensitive areas.
+Sensitive alignment of the trail will normally alleviate concerns by avoiding especially sensitive areas.
 The trail may alleviate pressures arising from existing routes, by providing a safer and more convenient route which people will generally prefer.

-Informal management techniques - 7.6.12 Temporary guide fencing and signs are an effective means to steer visitors along preferred routes through heaths, taking into account the tolerance of different types of vegetation to trampling.
+Temporary guide fencing and signs are an effective means to steer visitors along preferred routes through heaths, taking into account the tolerance of different types of vegetation to trampling.
 These can also be used to discourage people from walking along other routes where vegetation is recovering.
-It may also be beneficial to change access patterns periodically using the techniques described above to allow reptiles and insects to colonise bare ground created by trampling. - Directions to restrict or exclude access - 7.6.13 The solutions described above will normally be adequate to prevent significant damage.
+It may also be beneficial to change access patterns periodically using the techniques described above to allow reptiles and insects to colonise bare ground created by trampling.

+- The solutions described above will normally be adequate to prevent significant damage.
 Directions may be used for this purpose where other solutions are not available or we conclude at any stage that they are likely to be insufficient to provide adequate protection for designated features. - 7.6.14 Any directions that are necessary for this purpose are likely to take the form of small-scale exclusions until vegetation recovers sufficiently to provide an effective obstacle to access over a sensitive area.